Mark Whitson - Aeroplane CPL, MEIR Graduate

 Choosing where you learn to fly is a fundamental decision in your aviation career.
 Not only will you spend a year or more of your life there but it will also cost you a small fortune, so be picky.
 NAC has a fantastic reputation and it's not until you have studied here that you see why.
 The ground courses are fantastic achieving a 86% pass rate and the flight instruction at a senior level is second to none.
 If you are thinking of training abroad, New Zealand is a 'no-brainer' due to the cost (especially for Europeans) and in terms of institutions, I know I would have no hesitation in choosing NAC again.

-Kelly Barclay - Fixed Wing CPL, MEIR, 'C' Cat Instructor Rating Graduate.
+Kelly Barclay - Aeroplane CPL, MEIR, 'C' Cat Instructor Rating Graduate

 After completing all of my aviation theory exams in Auckland I relocated down to Motueka in September 2011 to begin my flight training with Nelson Aviation College.
 It was by far the best decision I have ever made.
 I was at the college until December 2012 and during that short time I was able to complete my PPL, CPL, MEIR, C-Cat, 5 ATPL exams, and an Aerobatics rating!